ARCA Menards Series West: History

 A total of 110 different drivers have scored wins in the series with Jack McCoy having the most with 54, followed by Ray Elder who has 47 wins.
 Elder has scored the most championships with six, while Bill Schmitt and Roy Smith each have four.

 The series has also had several notable NASCAR drivers throughout the years, including Ryan Blaney, Kevin Harvick, Brendan Gaughan, Derrike Cope, Chad Little and David Gilliland.

-In 2020, the series will become part of the ARCA Menards Series banner and renamed to the ARCA Menards Series West.
+In 2020, the series became part of the ARCA Menards Series banner and was renamed to the ARCA Menards Series West.

 ARCA Menards Series cars

 General

 As part of NASCAR's unification of the two Camping World Series in 2003, the cars can be either a 105-inch (2,700 mm, which had been used in the former Busch Grand National East) or 110-inch (2,800 mm, which had been used in the former Winston West) wheelbase.
 Cambered/off-set rear ends are not allowed.

 The car bodies are typically a hand-built steel body, however teams may also use a one-piece composite body.
 The composite body is a "common" item that may be run as any manufacturer branded car (i.e. only one style of composite body for all four car manufacturers [Ford, Chevy, Dodge, Toyota]).
 Teams then "brand" the composite body by the grill opening, quarter window openings and the vehicle decal package (head lights, tail lights, etc.).
 Due to the introduction of the Car of Tomorrow in the NASCAR Sprint Cup Series, many of the vehicles on the series are old Sprint Cup cars.
 Another popular way to get a complete body is to buy a "cut-off" body from a Nationwide series team and mount it on a chassis.

 Teams have an option of building their own engines or they may run a specification engine, similar to what is used in many short tracks.
 Both engines are V8, pushrod, 12:1 compression motors.
 "Built" motors are built to team specifications using any configuration of pieces as long as it still meets NASCAR specifications.
 The spec engine is built using NASCAR-Approved pieces that may be purchased from an approved supplier.
 The engines may be purchased as a kit or pre-assembled.
 All of the spec pieces are individually encrypted with a barcode for verification and tracking purposes and can be checked during the inspection process with an encryption reader.